emily-tsai11/Cornell_CM_Production_Scripts/README.md

 The DEFAULT section is a special one, and stablishes the default value for some of the variables of other sections.
 If they are not set in their own sections, the DEFAULT value is used.

+#### Setting other files
+In the program's current state, autotuning can only run over a set of MGT's that all share the same transmitter and receiver FPGA locations (e.g. all MGT's with transmitters on FPGA 1 and all receivers on FPGA 2).
+Autotuning of MGT's with different transmitter and receiver FPGA locations must be performed in multiple runs of the autotuning program for each collection of MGT's that have the same transmitter and receiver FPGA locations, properly modifying the relevant files after each run.
+Before running the files, be sure to set the FPGA on which the transmitters and receivers of the MGT's are located in CM_VU13P_rcv_setup.tcl and CM_VU13P_trm_setup.tcl.
+Both of these files have a line near the top of the code that specifies the FPGA location: xcvu13p_0 for FPGA 1 and xcvu13p_1 for FPGA 2.

 #### Running the autotuning script
 The autotuning script is run by the following command: